llpeterson/direct/access.md

 them to dynamically change cell size.
 This makes it possible to move UEs from one cell to another on the fly.

-Taken all together, this gives the RAN three degrees of freedom, which improves its ability to squeeze the most capacity out of the limited spectrum.
+Taken all together, this gives the RAN three degrees of freedom (frequency, time, power), which improves its ability to squeeze the most capacity out of the limited spectrum.
 More importantly, this flexibility provides opportunities for ISPs to offer new services to their subscribers, supporting applications that range from bandwidth-hungry video and virutual/augmented reality to latency-sensitive autonomous cars and Internet-of-Things.
 The challenge of 5G is how to control and best take advantage of this flexibility.